Notes on the Geography of The Western United States: Stores and Shopping Centers of Dallas

 The Dallas/Ft Worth metroplex has 28 square feet of shopping space for every resident; that's more even than California.
 We'll look here at the evolution of that space.

 Here's another, operating under the name Tom Thumb, which Safeway acquired in 1999.
 Paradoxically, the store before then was called Safeway.
-It stands in Highland Park Village, a remarkable development in its own right--the first shopping center in the country to be designed as a set of stores with a unified architectural style and surrounding its own parking lot.
+This photo was taken shortly after the conversion.
+Fast forward 20 years, and Tom Thumb had moved out, leaving the space to be chopped up into several small stores.
+The architecture is unusual for a supermarket, but this is Highland Park Village, a remarkable development in its own right--the first shopping center in the country to be designed as a set of stores with a unified architectural style and surrounding its own parking lot.

 It was a flourish that cost money that Wal-Mart apparently didn't want to spend.

-The replacement store, a mile to the south and a demonstration of Wal-Mart's determination to tailor stores to particular markets.
+The replacement store, a mile to the south, demonstrated Wal-Mart's determination to tailor stores to particular markets.
 This one was the company's first Hispanic community store.
 You're skeptical?
 Step inside.

 Tortillas are made from scratch.